FluffyLL/NES-controller-and-Zapper-usb-adapter/README.md

 # NES gamepad controller and Zapper Light Gun usb adapter
 Digispark ATtiny85 based NES gamepad controller and Zapper Light gun to usb adapter

-When powered on the code checks if a controller or a light gun is connected, if you switch which is connected you need to power off and on again the board, when using a controller you can press select+a or select+b to use 2 extra inputs, the ligh gun works best when setting your screen brightness high, or/and low ambient light<br>
+When powered on the code checks if a controller or a light gun is connected, if you switch which is connected you need to power off and on again the board, when using a controller you can press select+a or select+b to use 2 extra inputs, the light gun works best when setting your screen brightness high, or/and low ambient light<br>

 # To use the light gun in emulators
 LCDMOD ips patch is required, light gun games usually require to configure player2 port<br>